- Master's Degree Programs

 Q: I have been in the work force for several years.
 Should I ask my employer or supervisors to write letters in support of my application?

 A: Yes.
-We are most concerned with reading letters from individuals who can speak to your skills and abilities as relevent to the program.
+We are most concerned with reading letters from individuals who can speak to your skills and abilities as relevant to the program.
 This can be from a supervisor, project lead, or anyone else who has overseen you in a professional capacity.

 Q: When will I receive my decision notification?